 I use my work to inspire people to do the same.

 Art-related experiences can teach us so much about ourselves and the world around us.

 My bio: Matt has lectured widely, at museums, universities, and organizations worldwide.
-Based in Palo Alto, his recent/upcoming talks include those for Stanford, The Wharton School, and The Barnes Foundation.
-He holds a Ph.D. in art history.
+Based in Palo Alto, he holds a Ph.D. in art history.